purumvisum/react-native-multiSelect-flatList/README.md

 Allow to add remove action for list items.
 ### `onRefresh`
 Allow to add refresh action for list items.
+### `preventSelectingActions`
+Do not apply selecting view for this list.
+For example whent it is nessessary to check writes for editing
 ### `iconWidth`
 Size of icon (when select item).
 ### `iconStyles`